MRYingLEE/Seq2Seq/README.md

-# DeepTime: deep learning framework for time series predicting
+# DeepTime: deep learning framework for time series forecasting
-This is a deep learning framework for time series predicting.
+This is a deep learning framework for time series forecasting.
 It uses Tensorflow+Karas as base.